Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 In addition to a multimeter, you will also need a screwdriver.
 This tool will come in handy when you need to access the ignition coil in order to disconnect it for testing.
 A screwdriver with the right size and type of head will make it easier to remove any screws or bolts holding the ignition coil in place.

 When testing an ignition coil, having the right tools on hand can make the process much smoother and ensure accurate results.
-Make sure to have both a multimeter and a screwdriver ready before you begin testing.
+Make sure to have both a and a screwdriver ready before you begin testing.

 Steps to Test Ignition Coil with Multimeter